Do Unions Shape Political Ideologies at Work?: Data

-With the classified SOC codes at hand, we categorize donors into managers and supervisors versus non-managerial workers.
-We identify managers and supervisors by using all contributions from ``Management Occupations" (SOC group 11) and adding all occupations that involve a significant amount of supervising following the NLRA definition of supervisor tasks and leveraging occupational task descriptions from O*NET.
-Non-managerial workers are then defined as all remaining donors to whom we were able to assign a SOC code.
 The occupational composition in our final sample of candidate contributions looks as follows: 42\% of contributions originate from managers and supervisors (hereafter only termed ``managers"), 30\% from non-managerial workers (hereafter only termed ``workers"), and for 28\% we are unable to obtain an occupational classification.
-Due to the non-negligible share of unclassified occupations, we report results not only separately for managers and workers, but also for all employees together (including those without a classification).\footnote{In Appendix \ref{sec:app_occclassify} we also provide evidence that the likelihood of having a missing occupation classification is not affected by unionization and therefore unlikely to drive our results.}
+Due to the non-negligible share of unclassified occupations, we report results not only separately for managers and workers, but also for all employees together (including those without a classification).
+Moreover, as a robustness check, we classify workers and managers using information on the median household income in the census tract they live in.\footnote{See Appendix \ref{sec:app_occclassify} for details on the occupational classification.
+There, we also provide evidence that the likelihood of having a missing occupation classification is not affected by unionization and therefore unlikely to drive our results.}

 \textbf{Summary statistics.}\quad Table \ref{tab:sumstat_donorrecipient} reports mean values for the sum of all employees' contributions for a given establishment and election cycle.
-Managers donate on average 1,339 USD per cycle, while workers contribute 314 USD.
-Both groups support different recipients.
+Managers donate on average 1,339 USD per cycle, while workers contribute 314 USD.\footnote{In Appendix Table \ref{tab:sumstat_worker_manager}, we show that the difference is driven by managers donating both higher numbers of contributions and higher average amounts per contribution than workers.} Both groups support different recipients.
 The majority of contributions by managers are donated to Republican candidates (54\%), whereas workers tend to favor Democratic candidates (65\% of the average amount is donated to Democrats).
 Moreover, managers give a larger share of donations to committees than to candidates.
-In contrast, workers more often contribute directly to candidates.\footnote{To compare the contribution pattern of employees to those of unions, we also track campaign contributions originating from union organizations.
-Specifically, we consider all contributions from PACs associated with one of the unions in our matched sample, including local union branches.
-Appendix Table \ref{tab:union_ideo} reports for each union the share of contributions to Democratic (as opposed to Republican) candidates as well as the ideology score obtained from \cite{Bonica2014}.
-On average, union PACs give 94\% of their donations to Democrats, which demonstrates the strong link between labor unions and the Democratic Party.}
+In contrast, workers more often contribute directly to candidates.